JoergHolz/LocalAdmin/README.md

 [tooltip] =>
 ```

-How to create Bootstrap Buttons: (http://getbootstrap.com/css/#buttons) Remeber to return <a> buttons otherwise you have to write same CSS.
+How to create Bootstrap Buttons: [Buttons](http://getbootstrap.com/css/#buttons).
+Remember to return \<a> buttons otherwise you have to write same CSS and urlencode your links.

 ##12.
 History